Signs of Hypoglycemia

 • Convulsions

 This is important because it is these uncomfortable and sometimes unbearable symptoms that are a frequent cause of relapse.
 When blood sugar drops, the alcoholic will have a continuous desire to self-medicate, which often leads to a drink or a drug.
 Additionally, hypoglycemia makes you crave sweets to bring your blood sugar up again.
-The alcoholic’s body is accustomed to receiving its sugar in an ultra fast and concentrated dose - through alcohol - so sugar alone often doesn’t do the trick and instead of craving sugar when the blood sugar drops, they crave alcohol.
+The alcoholic’s body is accustomed to receiving its sugar in an ultra-fast and concentrated dose – through alcohol – so sugar alone often doesn’t do the trick and instead of craving sugar when the blood sugar drops, they crave alcohol.

-What happens when we eat sugar and other refined foods?
+What happens when we eat sugar and other high-carb foods?
 They are absorbed into the bloodstream very quickly and raise the blood glucose level to abnormally high levels at a very fast pace, which gives us a boost in neurotransmitters we often feel when eating sweets.
 These are critical neurotransmitters that are involved in the reward pathway and at the root of addiction, as well as the governor of our mood states and most other body functions.
 This causes the pancreas to overreact with an emergency response and releases an excessive amount of insulin into the bloodstream to try and bring the blood sugar back to normal.
 The excessive amount of insulin brings the blood sugar down, but it brings it down too low and it brings it down too fast.
 This is when hypoglycemia symptoms occur.

 Hypoglycemia Diet

 There are a number of illnesses and conditions that produce similar symptoms and signs of hypoglycemia, so it is necessary to consult with a health care professional that is knowledgeable in this area.
 Perhaps a sound nutritionist or alternative health doctor capable of diagnosing and treating hypoglycemia.
-The key word here is;"knowledgeable" because the average mainstream medical professional has a very limited education and understanding of the complex issues surrounding hypoglycemia.
+The key word here is “knowledgeable” because the average mainstream medical professional has a very limited education and understanding of the complex issues surrounding hypoglycemia.